NestEGG Coin (EGG) Price Hits $0.0003 on Major Exchanges

 NestEGG Coin (CRYPTO:EGG) is a coin.
 NestEGG Coin’s total supply is 42,342,655 coins.
 NestEGG Coin’s official Twitter account is @nestree_io and its Facebook page is accessible here.
 NestEGG Coin’s official website is www.nesteggcoin.com.

-It is usually not possible to buy alternative cryptocurrencies such as NestEGG Coin directly using U.S. dollars.
-Investors seeking to acquire NestEGG Coin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy NestEGG Coin using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as NestEGG Coin directly using U.S. dollars.
+Investors seeking to trade NestEGG Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase NestEGG Coin using one of the aforementioned exchanges.

 Receive News & Updates for NestEGG Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NestEGG Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.